webhappens/conditional-methods/README.md

 - Ben Gurney: ben@webhappens.co.uk
 - Big thanks to the guys over at [Spatie](https://spatie.be) for the inspiration on this through their [laravel-html](https://github.com/spatie/laravel-html) package ❤️
 - [All Contributors](../../contributors)

+Our `Str` class is just a copy of some functions from Laravel's `Str` helper.

 ## License